Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 ### Description

-If Helm deployment or manual application of CRD failed with the CustomResourceDefinition is invalid error, it depicts that the Kubernetes version is 1.11 (or less) and it is not compatible with the new format of CRD.
+If Helm deployment or manual application of CRD failed with the CustomResourceDefinition is invalid error.
+It depicts that the Kubernetes version is 1.11 (or less) and it is not compatible with the new format of CRD.

 ### Alerts